MarcusHoltz/copy-m3u-playlist-files/README.md

 # 🎶 Copy music files in a playlist for export 💿

+This script will:

+- Collect files in your music playlist

+- Order the songs

-This script will - a collect files in your music playlist, order the songs, and copy them into a new directory.
+- Copy them into a new directory.

 Now can burn your collection to a CD, or export the playlist for friends. 👍